osisoft/OCS-Docs/Documentation/SequentialDataStore/Quick_Start.md

 consider creating your own retry logic to automatically retry when encountering errors identified as transient.

-For SDS, the only error you should retry is Http response code 503: service unavailable.
+For SDS, the only error you should retry is HTTP response code 503: service unavailable.
 An immediate first retry is recommended, followed by an exponential backoff.